Beginner Guide

 Best Places To Play As A Beginner (in Cleveland)

 Here are a few places to play (indoor & outdoor) in Cleveland-Akron area where beginner’s can get introduced to the game and where there are consistent groups of players or scheduled leagues and/or lessons.
-For a full list of places to play check out our page HERE.

 If you think we are missing a location that would benefit a beginner, please contact us right away so we can add it.